moxystudio/node-proper-lockfile/README.md

 Removes a lock.

 You should NOT call this function to unlock a lockfile that isn't owned by you.
-This function is an alternative to the provided `unlock` function (as explained above) and you should ONLY call it if you own the lock.
+This function is an alternative to the `unlock` function (as explained above) and you should ONLY call it if you own the lock.

+The `callback` is optional because even if the removal of the lock failed, it will eventually get stale since the lockfile's mtime will no longer be updated.

 Available options: